picarro-cchang/Brooks/AddOns/SSIM/README.txt

                  use this tool version to compile/upload software to the R3 board, had to change Wire.receive() -> Wire.read(); also bumped version number to 1.05 (uf command).

-To load the firmware on the Arduino board:
+To load and test firmware on the Arduino board:

 1. Install the driver and tools on the host Win7 (or WinXP) box M:\LV8_Development\Instrument Install Software\arduino-1.0   (for R2 boards)